mborus/pycharm_bracket_fix/README.md

 ## Update:

-There is now an official work around that solved the problem in a better way
+There is now an official workaround that solves the problem in a better way
 See: https://youtrack.jetbrains.com/issue/IDEA-209426